Comment on page

 - Sign in with your Google account to access the data source spreadsheet the application generates containing the populated mapped data.

-- Once authenticated select the folder in your Google drive you wish the spreadsheet to be created in and click the Select option.
-Check that the data source spreadsheet gets created in the selected folder in your Google drive.
+- Once authenticated select the folder in the Google Drive you wish the spreadsheet to be created in and click the Select option.
+Check that the data source spreadsheet gets created in the selected folder in your Google Drive.

 - Navigate to the Emeral Signage Plus application, and the message Authorized with Google as Username is displayed.
 Click on the Close option.